rajsuvariya/autocompletetextview/README.md

       );
     }
     ```
 5. Copy from this repo, the `autocomletetextview/src/AutoCompleteTextView.js` and paste it into anywhere in your javascript sources
+6. Install the `prop-types` package by doing `npm i prop-types`
-6. Then import and use it in your javascript as usual like this:
+7. Then import and use it in your javascript as usual like this:

    ```
     import React, { Component } from 'react';